rakenapp/mobx-mc/README.md

 - `remove` (Boolean)
 - `update`(Boolean)

-When using the `update` option, the default behaviour is a full reset of each model's attributes.
-Pass `merge:true` to override this and keep existing attributes in-tact.
+When using the `update` option, the default behaviour is a full reset of each model's attributes, deleting any keys not specifed in `data`.
+Pass `merge:true` if you would like to merge in the `data` and keep all existing keys in-tact.

 - `merge`(Boolean)